A model trainer reveals his secret training and diet tips

 Related story: Bikini ready: how to train like model Bridget Malcolm

-Can't afford salon treatments?
-Why not try a daily facial massage using rosehip oil.
+While there are tons of beauty procedures out there, sometimes simple treatments can do the trick.
+Why not try a daily facial massage using rosehip oil?
 Massage 5-10 drops into your face for five minutes, morning and night.
 This will give your complexion an amazing glow.
 If face oils aren't your bag, try applying a quarter teaspoon of raw honey to your skin, leaving it for an hour or more.
 Honey is a great natural healer and skin brightener.

 Another tip comes from top Australian beauty editor and founder of Beauticate, Sigourney Cantelo: "A dab of champagne, gold or bronze luminising cream mixed in with your body moisturiser makes your limbs look amazing - it works as an optical illusion, drawing the eye down and making legs and arms look longer."